 A few issues can cause a grinding noise, but common culprits include:

 - Bad motor bearings

 If either of these issues are the cause, replacement is the only solution.
 Motor replacement may be costly and will require the help of a trained technician.
 Roller replacement should also be carried out by a trained technician.

 When to Call Customer Support or a Technician

 Some stepper problems are just too complicated or dangerous to repair on your own.
 That’s where repair technicians and customer support teams come into play.

-When to Call Customer Support
+Call Customer Support

 - Can’t find a solution in the owner’s manual

 - Want to resolve an issue that’s covered by the manufacturer’s warranty